 Anyone with a degree in engineering or the hard sciences (chemistry, physics, biology, related fields) can take the U.S. Patent Office’s Registration Exam.
 If a student passes the Exam, they can call themselves a patent agent, and represent clients in front of the Patent Office to help them get patents, among other things.
 Once a patent agent passes a state bar (any state bar), they can call themselves a registered patent attorney.

-Patent Law is a relatively thriving, cutting-edge area of the law.
+Patent law is a relatively thriving, cutting-edge area of the law.

 PLI offers the first prep course to prepare people to take the Registration Exam, and it’s still by far the most highly regarded.
-We assume no prior knowledge of patent law, or even patents.
+We assume our students have no prior knowledge of patent law, or even patents.
 About a third of our takers are engineers and scientists, most with no legal training or patent experience whatsoever, and they pass at every bit as high a rate as our takers who are law students and lawyers.
 Our pass rate is almost double the official pass rate for the Exam, and we prepare more than a thousand people a year to pass the Exam.

 Our testimonials page speaks to the fact that we regularly take people from no knowledge of patents to passing the Exam.

-Sign up for our newsletter (below) about the Patent Office Exam and our course.
+Students can sign up for our newsletter (below) about the Patent Office Exam and our course.